Community Services Worker Diploma Program

 - Guaranteed 8-week internship

-- Training includes certificates in First Aid, CPR, and MS 100
+- Training includes certificates in First Aid and CPR

 - Multiple program start-dates throughout the year